ashleydavis/rfsd-web-page-eleventy/src/faq.md

 ## What will I learn?

 - Building a complex product through a series of simple steps.
-- Creating habits and a development process geared for a rapid pace.
+- Creating a foundation, habits and development process that are geared for a rapid pace.
 - Techniques that produce reliable and valuable code.
 - Using live reload across the stack for fast feedback.
 - Capturing working code into version control (aka Git).